 Fiberglass Pools: Initial Cost

-At River Pools, we offer four distinct types of fiberglass pool packages.
-They are self-installation, assisted installation, basic installation, and turn-key installation.
+At River Pools, we offer four distinct types of fiberglass pool packages: self-installation, assisted installation, basic installation, and turn-key installation.
 Let's take a look at each to learn more.

 Fiberglass Pool Self-Installations

-The obvious advantage of installing your own fiberglass pool is the cost savings.
-On average most people will save between $6,000 and $10,000 depending on the scope of the project and who does the majority of the work.
+The obvious advantage of installing your own fiberglass pool is what you'd save from reducing the swimming pool installation cost.
+On average, most people will save between $6,000 and $10,000 depending on the scope of the project and who does the majority of the work.

 There are resources available to teach homeowners how to install their own pool shell, but the vast majority of pool owners prefer to leave the installation of the pool to authorized dealers.